 Healing social ills.
 Drug addiction and crime would be dramatically reduced as described in the preceding paragraph.
 Homelessness would be all but eliminated once everyone is receiving basic income.
 Homeless shelters could adjust their business models so that homeless residents can reserve a bed plus meals for, say, $300 a month or $15 a night.
 They might even set up accounts to help residents manage their basic income… but again, in order to deter temptation there would be heavy penalties against anyone trying to swindle basic income recipients.

 Reduce oil dependency.
 New public programs, drawing heavily from the volunteer pool, could include a nationwide mag-lev (magnetic levitation) network for super-high-speed transportation that is not fueled by hydrocarbons.
-The project could be guided and sponsored by government agencies (to ensure a broad, comprehensive perspective of the emerging network) and materialized by entrepreneurs like Elon Musk (who’s already toying with the technology).
+The project could be guided and sponsored by government agencies (to ensure a broad, comprehensive perspective of the emerging network) and materialized by entrepreneurs like Elon Musk of the Tesla company (who’s already toying with the technology).
 European countries are also exploring “dualmode” systems that merge personal vehicles with public transport… and Joshua Zev Levin’s website offers a veritable bazaar of futuristic ideas.

 Reduce other taxes.
 Americans would be less heavily taxed on the money they earn each year (income and capital gains tax) once they are paying wealth tax on all of the products they own and all the money they have invested someplace… their “basic, material worth.”